ikolokotronis/Web-Store-App/README.md

 # Web store app
 A web store application project  (made for django practice.)
-Originally it was written to be a music store but it could be anything you want, based on what you add to database. (except from the logo, which you can delete of course.)
+Originally it was written to be a music store but it could be anything you want, based on what you add to database. (except for the logo, which you can delete of course.)

 # Tools / Technologies